jspringbot/sample-office/README.md

 ### Introduction

 This project demonstrate how to use the `jspringbot-office` library.

 This sample project shows:

+- Word Creation
+    - Capture image from web page
+    - insert captured image
+    - insert text
+    - insert hyper link
+    - and save to a file

+- Word Templates
     - How you can capture web page sections as image.
     - Replace it in a template word document.
-- And save as a new file.
+    - And save as a new file

 ### Quick Start